Flash Fest: Off-Camera Flash Weekend

 Todd White specializes in fashion, portrait and commercial photography/videography.
 He has photographed with many country artists including Carrie Underwood, Luke Bryan, Miranda Lambert and George Strait.
 A selection of these photos have been published in People and Country Weekly magazines.
 Other commercial work has been published in Vogue, British Vogue, the Wall Street Journal and Texas Highways.
 Other commercial clients include Altar'd State, Facebook, Pinterest and Neiman Marcus.

-PCU, Mock Wedding, West Texas Excursion, Special Events and One-Time Classes
+Mock Wedding, Flash Fest, Special Events and One-Time Classes

-You have up until seven days before a scheduled Mock Wedding, Big Bend excursion, or other "Special Event" to cancel and receive a full refund or to reschedule.
+You have up until seven days before a scheduled Mock Wedding, Flash Fest, Photo Campouts under $200 (including Caprock Canyon, Spring and Fall Photo Camping Extravaganza), special events and one-time classes to cancel and receive a full refund or to reschedule.
 If you do not show up for a class that we are only holding one time or a class that we hold rarely, your class registration will be forfeited and you will not be permitted a refund or to reschedule.
-We will not offer a reschedule attempt to individuals who don't show up to the Mock Wedding Workshop due to the high amount of resources required for that class.
+We will not offer a reschedule attempt to individuals who don't show up to the Mock Wedding Workshop or Flash Fest due to the high amount of resources required for that class.

 How to Reschedule or Cancel a Class